Seckrit-Lab/whoami-america/PARSEME.md

   - Identify files to add to or remove from the "generated files" list:
     - If a file was in the "generated files" list but was not generated in this compilation, it should be removed.
     - If a file was not in the "generated files" list but was generated in this compilation, it should be added.
   - Indicate to the user which file(s) should be added or removed.
-Provide an updated copy of the .few file source code for them to update the existing file.
+If any need to be added or removed, then provide an updated copy of the .few file source code for them to update the existing file.
   - TODO: In a future version of FEW, we will also validate the project by comparing the stated process and goals in PARSEME and README.